-Feces in the coil shape have 32% additional proteins compared to the spherules shape of flea feces.
+Feces in the coil shape have 32% additional proteins than the spherule’s form of flea feces.

-However, the key to note is that coil-shaped flea feces are mainly ejected by fleas that are about 2 weeks old while the spherule-shaped feces are from the newly developed flea adults.
+However, the key to note is that coil-shaped flea feces are mainly ejected by fleas about two weeks old, while the spherule-shaped wastes are from the newly developed flea adults.

 Adult fleas (particularly females) will suck blood about 13.6 µl of host blood, which is significantly higher than their male counterparts (that suck about 5 µl – 6.97 µl of host blood).